 Market Warsop appears to be adequately performing the role and function of a district centre, and exhibits some signs of vitality and viability.
-There is a strong retail mix in the centre, with a range of convenience, comparison and services goods, and it is considered that most residents' day-to-day shopping needs are likely to be met by the current offer.
-However an increasing number of vacancies mean that the centre is starting to become vulnerable.
+There is a range of convenience, comparison and services goods, and it is considered that most residents' day-to-day shopping needs can be met by the current offer.